Biggest Production Ever

 I liked it anyway, which kind of surprised me since I usually rale against “productions” versus worship opportunities.

-My preference remains in small congregations.
+My preference remains for small congregations.
 We travel to different churches regularly, but our home church in Guatemala boasts only about 50 members.

 Our church goes to the opposite extreme when it comes to crispness and polish.
 But it allows worshipers to get to know each other.
 It is our extended family.